Pakistan anti-government protests draw determined crowd

 The government has annoyed the military by prosecuting former army chief and president Pervez Musharraf for treason and by insisting on months of fruitless peace talks before launching an anti-Taliban offensive.

-The government is also struggling to overcome power shortages, high unemployment and spiralling crime - the main complaints of people at both protests.
+The government is also struggling to overcome power shortages, high unemployment and spiraling crime - the main complaints of people at both protests.

 "This government has failed the poor people," said farmer Razwan Baloch.
 "Everyone is here because life is so hard."